AbdelrahmanHydara/Aura_Mart/README.md

 AuraMart is an online shopping app that allows users to explore, compare, and buy products easily from different categories — all in one place.

+## 🛠️ Tech Stack :

+🔹 Firebase Authentication – Secure login & signup management

+🔹 Firebase Firestore – Cloud database for storing and fetching app data

+🔹 Firebase Storage – For uploading and managing product images

+🔹 BLoC (Cubit) – State management for predictable, reactive UI updates

+🔹 SharedPreferences – Local storage for user sessions and preferences

-# 🚀 Features :
+## 🚀 Features :

 ✅ Login / Signup with Firebase Authentication

-🔐 Token-based Authentication
+🔐 Secure Authentication with Firebase Tokens

-🧠 Auto Login with local storage
+🧠 Auto Login with Local Storage

 👤 Profile View & Update

-🍕 Fetching and displaying product data
+🛍️ Fetching and Displaying Product Data from Firebase Firestore

-🏗️ Modular, scalable architecture
+🏗️ Modular, Scalable Architecture

+📁 Clean and Scalable Folder Structure

+📱 Responsive UI and Reusable Widgets

-💡 Full walkthrough for Flutter beginners
+💡 Perfect Walkthrough for Flutter Beginners